Andrei Vasilevskiy: Junior

-Professional
+Professional (2014–present)

-Early years in Tampa Bay (2014–2017)
+Early years in Tampa Bay (2014–2016)

-On 27 September 2014, Vasilevskiy was assigned to the Syracuse Crunch of the American Hockey League (AHL), the top minor league affiliate of the Tampa Bay Lightning.
-On 15 December 2014, Vasilevskiy was named the CCM/AHL Player of the Week.
+On 27 September, Vasilevskiy was assigned to the Syracuse Crunch of the American Hockey League (AHL), the top minor league affiliate of the Tampa Bay Lightning.
+On 15 December, Vasilevskiy was named the CCM/AHL Player of the Week.
 In the previous week, he allowed just one goal on 56 shots faced in two games, which was good for a 0.50 goals against average (GAA) and a .982 save percentage.
 Vasilevskiy had a 29-save shutout against the Springfield Falcons, which snapped their franchise-record 11-game winning streak.
 In the next game, he made 29 saves in a 4–1 victory over the Hershey Bears.
 Vasilevskiy had compiled a record of 8–3–3 in 14 appearances with Syracuse that season, with a 2.34 GAA, .918 save percentage and two shutouts.
 On 2 January 2015, he was named CCM/AHL Goaltender of the Month for December, posting a 4–0–1 record with a 1.17 GAA and a .962 save percentage.
 He was the first Syracuse goaltender to win the award since Karl Goehring was honored in March 2008.

 On 16 December 2014, Vasilevskiy was recalled to the Tampa Bay Lightning.
 He then started that night in his NHL debut, a 3–1 victory over the Philadelphia Flyers.
-He also accomplished another feat that night by becoming the first NHL goaltender to ever wear the number 88.
+In the process he also became the first NHL goaltender to ever wear uniform number 88.
 He recorded his first NHL shutout on 3 March 2015, over the Buffalo Sabres in a 28-save performance.
-Vasilevskiy's first playoff win came on 6 June 2015, when he replaced starting goaltender Ben Bishop twice during the third period of Game 2 of the Finals; he thus became the first goalie in 24 years to win a playoff Final in relief and the first to earn his first career playoff win in relief in the Final since Lester Patrick in 1928.
+Vasilevskiy's first playoff win came on 6 June, when he replaced starting goaltender Ben Bishop twice during the third period of Game 2 of the Finals against the Chicago Blackhawks; he thus became the first goalie in 24 years to win a playoff Final in relief and the first to earn his first career playoff win in relief in the Final since Lester Patrick in 1928.
+The Lightning lost the finals against the Blackhawks in six games.